xuhongxu96/depreduce/README.md

-However, in some cases, such as using Java, if you change a library, and compile an executable depending on this library, even though the executable does not use the library in the source code, as long as you specify the dependency in the build script, the executable jar will be repackaged, and of course, modified.
+However, in some cases, such as using Java, if you change a library, and compile an executable depending on this library, even though the executable does not use the library in the source code, as long as you specify the dependency in the build script, the executable jar will be repackaged, and of course, touched.

 Same thing happens for C/C++, while linking `liba.o` and `libb.o` to `main`, even though `main` does not need `libb` in its source code.